Children can begin using an electric toothbrush as early as 6 months old, providing they are supervised.

 The risk of choking is equal in both manual and electric brushes, which is why it is recommended that parents supervise children’s brushing until they reach the age of seven.

-Spinbrush, however, has come under fire recently following reports of injuries occurred during the use of their products.
+Spinbrush, however, has come under fire in recent years following reports of injuries occurred during the use of their products.

 The FDA warned that these electric products – marketed as Spinbrush or Arm & Hammer – could potentially cause face and mouth injuries.

 Following the FDA’s warning letter to Church & Dwight Co, Spinbrush added a colour-wear feature to newly manufactured brushes so that customers are reminded to change brushes after 3 months of usage.